 |APN Settings||Internet data and MMS|

 |Authentication: (leave blank)||(leave blank)|

+It should be noted that Optus' APN settings will also apply to amaysim, Vaya, TPG, iiNet, Dodo users.
 Optus advises that if you're using an iPhone or BlackBerry device you shouldn't need to adjust your APN settings as these are handled as part of the carrier setup process on any new device.
-For other devices, if you're having issues, check that your APN settings match the settings below
+For other devices, if you're having issues, check that your APN settings match the settings below:

 Optus widely wholesales its network, which means that these APN settings may also apply to customers on other Optus-based services such as amaysim, although it's worth checking with your MVNO, as many advise that simply adding the APN name should be enough to enable Internet services.